hydroper-com/docs/misc/company-log.md

 Between these years I was constantly building side libraries for Transformice Lua modules such as TextAreaShop.

 In 2023 I've experimented with the Godot Engine and produced a very incomplete demo of a Phantasy Star III (from the Sega company) game remake, which I lost interest on continuing.

+In 2023 the single person company got back to being called Hydroper.
+It was sometimes returning to being called either Klaider Animekist or something else.